How to Retire Old Glory: Respect the Flag and the Environment

 - Put the flag in a container and dispose of it properly.

 You could bring the fabric scraps of your former flag to a textile recycling drop-off.
 DuPage County has textile recycling locations.
 Many Goodwill stores also participate in textile recycling programs.
 If recycling is not available, then disposal in the trash is acceptable since the scraps are no longer considered a flag.

 Additional Local Flag Collections

 If you live in or near DuPage County there are a few more options for disposing of your worn flag.
 In the fall and spring, many towns host Recycling Extravaganzas.
 Often scouts or a veteran’s organization attend to collect flags for retirement.
 Be sure to check each event’s collection list before packing up.
 You can also check with local boy scout troops.

 Make It Last

 Before you jump up out of your seat to retire your flag, consider how you can make it last longer.
 Annin Flagmakers, the oldest manufacturer of flags in the U.S., reminds us that often our flags just need cleaning and repair.
+Get tips for cleaning flags of various materials here.
 Not only does it show respect for the flag but also for the resources used to make your flag.
 One should only consider retirement when a flag becomes damaged beyond repair.

 Here are some quick tips to increase the longevity of your flag:

 Buy high quality.
 Higher quality materials and craftsmanship add up for a longer lasting flag.
 Buy American-made to further show your patriotism and reduce the environmental footprint of your flag.

 Take it down.
 Flying a flag 24/7 can cause a lot of wear & tear.
-Consider taking your flag down at the end of every day or during severe weather.
+Consider taking your flag down at night or during severe weather.

 Get it cleaned.
 Depending on the material, your flag may be washed at home or dry cleaned (look for an eco-friendly cleaner!)
 Some cleaners provide the service for free.

 Repair it.
 Can a flag be repaired?
 Yes indeed!
 The main concern is to maintain the dimensions of the flag.
 Some flag companies include repair services for large flags.
 This seamstress loves the challenge.